stdlib-js/stdlib/tools/remark/plugins/remark-lint-eslint/README.md

   \`\`\`
   ```

-  Prior to linting, the plugin converts the content of each HTML comment to a JavaScript comment and prepends the generated comment to the content inside the code block.
+  Prior to linting, the plugin converts the content of each HTML comment to a JavaScript comment and prepends each comment to the content inside the code block.
 Accordingly, the plugin would transform the above example to

   <!-- eslint-disable no-new-wrappers, no-sparse-arrays -->